Danpiel/Discord.RSS.Wiki/RSS-Process.md

 On each cycle, it will request the feed, look at *every* article link in the feed, cross reference the feed's table in the database and see if the article exists in the feed's table.
 If not, it will send to Discord.

 ##Removing a Feed
-The feed's table entry and its source will be deleted from its guild profile.
+The feed's table entry will be deleted, and its source will be removed from its guild profile.

 ##Restarting
 The bot will cross reference all the articles from the feed link with the stored links in the database, and account for new feeds: